kjpgit/techdemo/lambda_dns_benchmark/README.md

 ## Results

-Results with a concurrency of 256, in a VPC
+Results with a concurrency of 256, in a VPC.
+All other settings are in the CDK code.

   * A cacheable request (foo.somewhere.com) can do about 1000/sec per Lambda (250-300K/sec total).